Awards & Recognition

 According to the International Transplant Skin Cancer Collaborative, organ transplant patients are up to 65 times more likely to develop skin cancer than people without transplants.
 Our multidisciplinary skin cancer team works closely with the lung transplant group at the Norton Thoracic Institute to educate and treat at risk patients.

-For more information about skin cancer or to schedule an appointment at The University of Arizona Cancer Center at St. Joseph’s, please call 888.670.6341.
+For more information about skin cancer or to schedule an appointment at the Dignity Health – Cancer Institute at St. Joseph’s, please call 888.670.6341.

 A rare and aggressive skin cancer, Merkel cell carcinoma presents a high risk of recurring and spreading (metastasizing) throughout the body.
 According to Merkelcell.org, Merkel cells are found in the skin where their key function is as touch receptors.
 Merkel cell carcinoma occurs when an uncontrolled growth of Merkel cells develop in the skin.